Code-Institute-Submissions/Hermeticpoet-milestone-project-2/README.md

 7. Type `git clone` and paste in the URL that you have saved.
 8. Press enter and your local clone will be created.

-If you need further with cloning a repository from GitHub, you can find further documentatin [here](https://help.github.com/en/articles/cloning-a-repository).
+If you need more assistence with cloning a repository from GitHub, you can find further documentation [here](https://help.github.com/en/articles/cloning-a-repository).

 ## Credits